ramiz4/restaurant-pro/README.md

 - [Radix UI](https://www.radix-ui.com/) for accessible primitives
 - [Lucide](https://lucide.dev/) for the icon library
 - [Tailwind CSS](https://tailwindcss.com/) for the styling framework
+- Personal thanks to the **Fusion Starter** template (see `CLAUDE.md`) whose design choices inspired our React, Tailwind, and testing setup

 ---